 Many people with endometriosis wait years for a diagnosis.

-To ensure a prompt and accurate diagnosis, people who suspect they have endometriosis may need to see an endometriosis specialist, specifically ask about endometriosis testing, or seek a second opinion.
+Generally, to ensure a prompt and accurate diagnosis, people who suspect they have endometriosis may need to see their gynecologist, specifically ask about endometriosis testing, or seek a second opinion.

 Usually, doctors take a complete medical history and perform a pelvic exam before testing.
 A person may then need to undergo several tests to get an accurate diagnosis.